-With a big birthday in site, it occurred to me that being with trees that are over 2000 years old might provide some much needed perspective.
+With a big birthday in sight, it occurred to me that being with trees that are over 2000 years old might provide some much needed perspective.
 When the chance to ferret away a kid who had been in college all year presented itself, an unassuming weekend in June became the perfect chance to celebrate both my birthday and the 100th Anniversary of our National Parks.
 We spent two days exploring Sequoia National Park and Kings Canyon and the pull to return again – to explore more terrain and be once again in the thrall of the big trees – is profound.
 As President Obama said when he and the First Family visited Yosemite recently, there’s “something sacred” about these spaces.

 We returned to Los Angeles, brimming with stories from our adventure, and the #1 question from friends was inevitably a slightly confused version of: “Where are those trees, again?”
 The answer: just 203 miles (three plus enjoyable hours) away by car.